 As a busy mom with a sophisticated palate, I love a refreshing cocktail that’s easy to whip up but doesn’t compromise on complex taste!

-- Pumpkin spice simple syrup.
-You can buy it at the store (this Torani pumpkin spice syrup is my fave pre-made one) or make your own pumpkin spice syrup.
+You can buy pumpkin spice simple syrup at the store (it’s usually in the coffee aisle on a seasonal basis) or order it online (this Torani pumpkin spice syrup is my fave pre-made one).
+It’s also really easy to make your own pumpkin spice syrup.

 Pumpkin Pie Spice Mule Tips and Tricks